MissKome/JavaScript-API-Path/Mocha-JavaScript-Test-Framework/README.md

 👉beforeEach () : runs before each tests in the code block

 👉afterEach () : runs after each tests in the code block

+...
+~Test Features

+👉Exclusive Tests - allows us to execute only the specified test suite or a test case.
+It can be achieved by adding .only() function, and it can be added to both describe() and it() functions.

+👉Inclusive Tests - This will tell Mocha to simply ignore these tests suites or test cases.
+This can be achieved by adding .skip().

+👉Pending Tests - Pending tests will be included in the test results and marked as pending.
+A pending test is not considered as failed a test.